iansinnott/gulpfile-generator/README.md

 # Gulpfile Generator

-#### A simple ruby script to generate a guplfile for compiling Sass stylesheets.
+#### A simple ruby script to generate a gulpfile for compiling Sass stylesheets.

 Gulp.js can be used for many things.
 This script only sets up a base gulpfile.js and installs all the packages necessary for super fast Sass compilation through node-sass.
 You should check out the Gulp.js Homepage for info on the project itself.